JSNA – People – Cardiovascular Disease

 Atrial fibrillation and anti-coagulation

-Up to June 2023 in all Barnet PCNs, the percentages of patients with atrial fibrillation and a CHA2DS2-VASc score of 2 or more, who were treated with anti-coagulation was higher than the average London and England percentages.
+For all Barnet PCNs, the percentages of patients with atrial fibrillation and a CHA2DS2-VASc score of 2 or more, who were treated with anti-coagulation were statistically similar to the English average.
 There was variation by ethnicity, with some ethnicity groups in Barnet PCNs having lower percentages than the London and England averages.

 Lipid lowering therapy

-Up to June 2023, the percentage of patients without CVD, but with a QRISK score of 10% or more who are on lipid lowering therapy, is lower than the England and London averages in 5 of the 7 Barnet PCNs.
-This ranged from 47% in PCN6 to 57% in PCN1D.
+As of March 2025, the proportion of patients without cardiovascular disease (CVD) but with a QRISK score of 10% or higher who are receiving lipid-lowering therapy is lower than both the England and London averages in five out of seven Barnet Primary Care Networks (PCNs).

-For patients with recorded CVD, the percentage who received lipid lowering therapy ranged from 73% in PCN1d to 83% in PCN1w.
+For patients with recorded CVD, the percentage who received lipid lowering therapy ranged from 76.9% in PCN6 to 89.6% in PCN1w.
 These percentages varied by age group, ethnicity, and sex.

 Type 1 and type 2 diabetes treatment targets